-The CMAQ program funds transportation projects that contribute to attainment of national ambient air quality standards, with a focus on ozone, PM-10, and their precursors.
+The CMAQ program funds transportation projects that contribute to attainment of national ambient air quality standards, with a focus on ozone, PM-2.5, and their precursors.
 Eligible projects include construction of facilities, alternative-fuel vehicles, or new services and programs that have a positive air quality impact.
 CMAQ funding is apportioned approximately every four years and are administered and programmed by TCAG.
 There is an 11.47% local match requirement.

 Construction of new facilities or improvements to facilities that increase or enhance transit capacity or service are eligible projects.
-These funds in particular could benefit the City if it plans to convert to alternative-fuel vehicles, such as compressed natural gas (CNG) buses, and if it plans to construct a CNG fueling facility, and/or transit facilities.
-The City should notify TCAG of eligible CMAQ transit projects on a timely basis.
+These funds in particular could benefit the City if it plans to convert to electric vehicles, and/or update transit facilities.